What is Polio?

 Do my children need the routine vaccination even if they are vaccinated during the national campaign days?

-Yes, polio vaccination during campaigns are not a substitute for the routine vaccination programme, but rather a powerful addition to it.
+Yes, polio vaccination during campaigns is not a substitute for the routine vaccination programme, but rather a powerful addition to it.

 How can I make sure that the vaccination teams are employees of the Ministry of Health and Population?

-In addition to this, vaccination teams have identification cards accredited by the Ministry of Health and Population.
+In addition to this, vaccination teams have identification cards accredited by the Ministry of Health and Population, for you to easily recognize the Ministry of Health and Population vaccination team as they report to your community from street to street or from door to door.

 Is it better to get my children, who are under 5 years old, vaccinated at a private doctor, health offices or mobile teams?

-It is important and necessary to get your children vaccinated during the national campaigns in all health units/offices or the mobile teams of MOHP because this vaccine is not found except in MOHP.
-Mobile teams are well trained, have fresh and well-preserved vaccination and they are carefully supervised by supervisors from MOHP.
+It is important and necessary to get your children vaccinated during the national campaigns in all health units/offices or through the mobile teams of Ministry of Health and Population because this vaccine is not found except through MOHP.
+Mobile teams are well trained, have quality assured and well-preserved vaccination at the needed temperature and they are carefully supervised by supervisors from MOHP.
 Health units/offices of MOHP are open during the campaign until 8 pm.